bakdata/quick-cli/README.md

 ![Code Quality](https://github.com/bakdata/quick-cli/workflows/Code%20Quality/badge.svg)
 [![PyPI Version](https://img.shields.io/pypi/v/quick-cli?color=blue&label=PyPi%20Version)](https://pypi.org/project/quick-cli/)

+> [!WARNING]
+> Quick's CLI is deprecated and no longer actively maintained.
+> Visit our [user guide](https://bakdata.github.io/quick/0.8/user/) for more information.

 The Quick CLI lets you manage your Quick instance.
 For more information on how to work with it, see our [user guide](https://bakdata.github.io/quick/dev/user/).